DokimiCU/Exile/README.md

 CAUTION: some people may find parts of this game difficult or disturbing.

 ### Gameplay Guide
+Check out doc > walkthrough for a more detailed guide.

 Many different strategies might work, and part of the fun is figuring out what does, and catastrophically does not, work.